Professor of Public Economics

 Since joining WU in 2013, Rupert Sausgruber has taken on numerous management responsibilities.
 As of 2015, he was deputy chair at the Department of Economics; and since 2018, he has taken on the role of department chair.
 During his term, he has initiated, prepared and implemented a two-year, participative organizational development process that has led to a major restructuring of the Department.
 Since 2021, the Department of Economics with its more than 80 staff members (researchers, PhD students and administrative staff) is organized in the structure of a faculty model and operates according to the blueprint of leading international departments in economics.
 This includes flat hierarchies and an integrated organizational structure, joint and transparent selection procedures for MA and PhD students, joint hiring of academic staff on the international (job) market, and an efficient administrative organization involving a professional department manager and resource sharing.
 In 2019, the Department introduced a structured PhD program in Economics, of which Rupert Sausgruber currently serves as speaker.

 Rupert Sausgruber is also involved in WU governance in a multitude of ways.
-He is a member of the Academic Senate since 2018, and he served as a member and vice chair of the Senate's Study Program Committee in 2018 and 2019.
+He has been a member of the Academic Senate from 2018 to 2022, and he served as a member and vice chair of the Senate's Study Program Committee in 2018 and 2019.
 As a member of the “English-Track” working group, he was involved in the design of WU’s Bachelor Program of Business and Economics (BBE).
 He also has experience in international review and accreditation procedures.
 Among others, he was a member of a review panel for the Danish Council for Independent Research in 2016-2018, he has participated multiple times in the review of SFB/Transregio (TRR) proposals for the German DFG, and he is a regular member of scientific committees for academic conferences.
 In 2019, he participated in the accreditation of study programs for the agency AQAS at the University of Münster (Business Administration (B.Sc.), Economics (B.Sc./M.Sc.), Business Informatics (B.Sc.), and Information Systems(M.Sc.)).